U-DK/LXR-Setup/README.md

 sudo chgrp www-data /home/<your username>
 sudo chmod g+x /home/<your username>
 ```
 16. OK!
 We are done!
-Just open your browser and see!
+Just open your browser and enjoy!
 17.